 What Qualifies as a “Mental Disease or Defect” for the Insanity Defense?

-The presence of abnormal brain function due to injury, tumor, and epilepsy has been successfully offered as the basis for an insanity defense in number criminal cases hundreds of years.
-When it has been successful, the apparent key to the success of these defenses lies in the concrete and observable nature of the abnormality: juries can see the tumor on a brain scan, and may be presented with evidence that the criminal behavior did not occur before the injury or that it stops after treatment.
+The presence of abnormal brain function due to injury, tumor, and epilepsy has been successfully offered as the basis for an insanity defense in a number of criminal cases for hundreds of years.
+When it has been successful, the apparent key to the success of these defenses lies in the concrete and observable nature of the abnormality: Juries can see the tumor on a brain scan and may be presented with evidence that the criminal behavior did not occur before the injury or that it stops after treatment.

 So far, these new arguments have failed in preventing guilty verdicts.
 But as the evidence mounts, we can expect to see more such arguments, and perhaps more leniency in sentencing.
 When, and if, the insanity verdict is extended to individuals with psychopathy, society must be prepared for the next question: What do we do with those who are not criminally responsible, but who are too dangerous to live in society and for whom there is little, if any, effective treatment?
 It will be a fascinating debate that challenges our notions of justice, morality, and science.